-Join Beryl Rea and Pat Jaeger for a 2-day educational experience to improve your success in nymph, dry fly, steamer and wet fly fishing.
+Join Pat on a 2-day educational experience to improve your success in nymph, dry fly, steamer and wet fly fishing.
 You will be introduced to entomology, reading the water, casting applications, short and long line dry fly presentation, indicator and indicator-less nymphing, fly selection, planning and basic knots.

 These classes will take place on various waters from Bishop to Bridgeport, depending on the time of year, weather and weather flows.

-For the classroom portion, Pat Jaeger will be your instructor.
-He is a premier educator in this art, his goal is to teach the fundamentals which you will need to go out on your own.
+Pat Jaeger, your instructor is a premier educator in this art, his goal is to teach the fundamentals which you will need to go out on your own.
 This two day crash course will set you on your way to enjoy the lifetime journey of tricking trout with chicken feathers tied to hooks.

 *Fishing licenses can be purchased in advance here at the shop.